plan-systems/design-docs/proof-of-correctness.md

 The members of **C** devise the following infrastructure:
+   - Let `UUID` represent a fixed-length pseudo-randomly generated ID that ensures no reasonable chance of collision (20 to 32 bytes).
    - All data entries on **L<sub>C</sub>** are encrypted using keys located on **[K]<sub>C</sub>**, the "community keyring"
    - Encrypted, entries on **L<sub>C</sub>** are serialized from:
 ```